kaol/heist-tutorial/tutorial.md

 Compiled Heist separates templating code into two different realms, load time and runtime.
-The separation is enforced by using `Splice` and `RuntimeSplice` monads.  `Splice` is a computation that returns a list of chunks (more on that later).  `RuntimeSplice` is a monad for runtime splice execution.
+The separation is enforced by using `Splice` and `RuntimeSplice` types.  `Splice` is a computation that returns a list of chunks (more on that later).  `RuntimeSplice` is a monad for runtime splice execution.
 A monad can be thought of in many ways but thinking of them as things that facilitate actions, or computations,